 children: Charlotte Bannister-Parker, Clive Christopher Bannister, Erin Bannister Townsend, Thurstan Bannister

-education: Exeter College, Oxford, Imperial College London, Merton College, Oxford, University of Oxford
+education: Imperial College London, Exeter College, Oxford, Merton College, Oxford, St Mary's Hospital Medical School

 awards: 1955 - Sports Illustrated Sportsman of the Year

 At the age of 17, Bannister began his training at Oxford in 1946.

 In 1949, Bannister started to show great improvements in the 880 yard races.
 He also came third at White City in 4:14:2 apparently without any special training.

 In a very challenging competition, he won a mile race in 1951 at the AAA Championships, White City, which was witnessed live by 47,000 people.

 Within a month, the Australian runner John Landy broke his record.
 In the British Empire Games, Vancouver (The Mile of the Century), both runners beat the four-minute time, but Bannister came first at 3:58.8 defeating Landy.